Forex Education

 1. Maturity Transformation and Denomination

 When a company wants to raise a whopping amount of money, for example, $400 million or more, it is impossible to get help from retail investors.
 In these cases, the bank appears as a savior by sanctioning a loan for the company.
-The bank can issue the loan by accumulating the savings money of thousands of small and medium deposits and give a massive loan for the company,
+The bank can issue the loan by accumulating the savings money of thousands of small and medium deposits and give a massive loan to the company,

 That’s not all.
 The bank can also issue a confidential long-term loan.
 Once these reach their maturity date, two things can happen to the deposit; they can get renewed, or a different scheme will replace them.
 These processes are very beneficial for businesses to get sustainable liquidity.